 Unvaccinated students and those with approved medical or religious exemptions will be required to undergo routine PCR COVID-19 surveillance tests.
 Please check the On Campus Testing Schedule to see when testing is being offered on your respective campus.
 If you are receiving a test from off campus, please ensure you are uploading the results to the designated site for review and approval.

-For your safety and others, please practice social distancing when possible and consider wearing a mask while indoors.
+For your safety and others, please practice social distancing when possible and wear a mask or appropriate face covering while indoors.

 Do I need to wear a mask?

 Due to the spread of the Delta variant of COVID-19, the College will be reinstating its full mask mandate for all — including students, faculty, staff and visitors — while in indoor public spaces, regardless of vaccination status.
 This new policy will be effective beginning August 12, 2021 immediately.
 Please note that we will continue to monitor the status of the virus and re-evaluate this policy on a regular basis.
 Should the threat of the virus significantly decline, we may relax and/or lift this mandate in the months ahead.